 What’s next in the #WordPressBlog Series?

-Now that we completed the WordPress SEO settings with Rank Math plugin.
+Now that we completed the WordPress SEO settings with the Rank Math plugin.